parnesen/bingo/README.md

 1. Install [Node](https://nodejs.org) if necessary
 2. Clone this repo
 3. In the repo directgory, run npm update
-4. If needed, run npm install -g gulp
+4. Run npm install -g gulp if necessary
 5. Run gulp.
 This should build everything and then fire up your browser with the bingo board.